CNK2100/ZMAD-Dataset/README.md

 The dataset can be used to test cybersecurity applications, Ai-based IDS, threat intelligence, and adversarial machine learning that target the Z-Wave protocol.

-ZMAD dataset includes heterogenous real Z-Wave devices traffic such as the main controller, several slaves devices, actuators, and sensors.
+ZMAD dataset includes heterogeneous  real Z-Wave devices traffic such as the main controller, several slaves devices, actuators, and sensors.

 The dataset consists of normal (benign) traffic and abnormal (attack) traffic collected from known Z-Wave vulnerabilities and fuzzing techniques.